- Academic Affairs

 A Green Affair

-Looking for alternative modes of transportation to and from campus or even around Baltimore City?
+Looking for alternative modes of transportation to and from campus or even around Baltimor?
 Want more information about parking on campus?

 The University of Maryland, Baltimore (UMB)’s first annual Transportation Fair provided just the right resources.